Eagles claim former 1st-round pick after injury to Brandon Graham

-The Eagles on Tuesday claimed veteran Charles Harris to bolster the edge rusher position after losing Brandon Graham and Bryce Huff to injuries, a league source confirmed to NBC Sports Philadelphia.
+The Eagles on Tuesday claimed veteran Charles Harris to bolster the edge rusher position after losing Brandon Graham and Bryce Huff to injuries.

 The Eagles first lost Huff last week when he had surgery on his wrist.
 While Huff is expected to return after a stint on IR, Graham is done for the season.
-The Eagles’ longest-tenured player suffered a seasons-ending torn triceps on Sunday night.
+The Eagles’ longest-tenured player suffered a seasons-ending torn triceps on Sunday night and was placed on IR.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.